smrfeld/cpp_doxygen_sphinx/README_doxygen.md

 If you've never used `CMake`, it's easiest to start with a generator for a basic `CMakeLists.txt` file.
 Open the folder in which the project will reside in `Visual Studio Code`.
 In the `Visual Studio Code` extensions, install the `CMake Tools` extension.

 Fire up the command pallate (command-shift-P) and choose `CMake Quick Start`.
 Follow the prompts and enter the project name - here we will use `cpp_doxygen_sphinx`.
+We are going to build a library instead of an exectuable - I feel it is more common for a project you would want to document.

 You should find in the directory two new files: `CMakeLists.txt` and `cpp_doxygen_sphinx.cpp`.
 Mine look like this:
 ```
 cmake_minimum_required(VERSION 3.0.0)
 project(cpp_doxygen_sphinx VERSION 0.1.0)